 The ARC Committee is chaired by the CEO and the secretary is the CRO.
-The ARC Committee is comprised of the control functions (CCO, CRO, Actuarial Function Holder, Internal Auditor), the Head of Legal, the DPO (Data Privacy Officer) and the CISO.
-The ARC Committee meets on a monthly basis for 2 hours.
+The ARC Committee is comprised of the control functions (CCO, CRO, Actuarial Function Holder, Internal Auditor), the CFO, the Head of Legal, the DPO (Data Privacy Officer) and the CISO.
+The ARC Committee meets on a quarterly basis.